 5. Listening

-Speech pathologists should not just talk but listen – to the needs of children, the expectation of parents and the direction of school administration.
+Speech pathologists should not just talk; they should also listen to the needs of children, the expectations of parents, and the direction of school administration.
 All these needs must come together in the SLP.

 6. Organization